To mentor, nurture and support the professional artistic growth of young, emerging artists across the Visual and Applied

 The Jane Phillips Award is a memorial to Jane Phillips (1957 - 2011) Mission Gallery's first Director.

 Launched at Mission Gallery on 5th August 2011 by Nathalie Camus, the then Senior Applied Arts Officer at the Arts Council of Wales, the award is intended as a legacy to Jane's passion for mentoring and nurturing talent, consistently supporting young, emerging and early career artists across the Visual and Applied Arts in Wales and beyond.

 It has significantly supported two artists since November 2011; Laura Edmunds (2011/12) and Laura Reeves (2013/14).
 This has been in the form of a 6 month studio residency and mentoring; a £1000 bursary and an Artists Profile at Mission Gallery.
 There have been additional shorter term residencies and support given to Karen Tobin, Hannah Wells and most recently, Shelby George and Aneta Kempa.

 The Award has been successful and is evolving, responding to its environment and forming new partnerships.
-We wish to develop and broaden the scope of the award by introducing two new exciting prizes, plus a year long programme of Residencies, which will exist alongside the main award.
+We wish to develop and broaden the scope of the award by introducing two new exciting prizes, plus a year long programme of Residencies, which will exist alongside the main award,

 We will support, on an annual basis, two Art and Design graduates of UWTSD, Swansea and Carmarthen with a Student Prize.
 This will be in the form of an exhibition at our offsite space within the National Waterfront Museum, plus a Graduate Residency at the new Elysium Studios on High Street in Swansea.
 These will exist alongside and complement, the main Jane Phillips Exhibition Award which continues to be biennial and is announced later this year.
 This will be in the form of a solo exhibition at Mission Gallery and bursary.